-This module focuses on pathology for massage therapists, sports massage techniques including passive joint mobilization, and kinesiology of the shoulder and arm.
+This module focuses on pathology for massage therapists, sports massage techniques including passive joint mobilization, massage technique practicum, and kinesiology of the shoulder and arm.
 During Pathology students will gain a basic understanding of the disease process and how it affects the body's functions.
 Students will learn the common diseases and disorders of each organ system, as well as indications and contraindications for massage.
 Students will study movement, including joint types, ranges of motion, and the lever-action muscle groups that act upon these joints.
 Students will be able to describe the interaction of agonistic, synergistic, and antagonistic muscle groups, and the interrelationship of these muscle groups.
 The focus on Sports Massage presents the benefits of massage used in conjunction with sports, considered by many athletes to be essential for peak performance with minimal risk of injury.
-Students will learn pre/post- sporting event massage techniques, as well as preventive and rehabilitation massage moving or relaxed), leading to the loosening of holding patterns in various joints and resulting in a greater range of motion and reduced joint stress.
+Students will learn pre/post- sporting event massage techniques, as well as preventive and rehabilitation massage methods.
+Students will learn how to apply joint movements while the client remains passive (non- moving or relaxed), leading to the loosening of holding patterns in various joints and resulting in a greater range of motion and reduced joint stress.
+During the massage practicum students will practice and improve their massage techniques with guided instructor support.